xlievo/Business.AspNet/README.md

 ## Step 4: start your asp.net project and navigate to http://localhost:5000/doc/index.html

 It only needs 4 steps, less than 100 lines of code.
 With the minimum configuration, you can get the whole framework without any other operations!
+To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case

 If you have any questions, you can email me xlievo@live.com and I will try my best to answer them